sensAI-Solution/sensAIReferenceDesign/demo/clnx/README.md

 # Human Machine Interface Demo on CLNX

+>[!WARNING]
+>This repository uses Git LFS for artifact distribution and is not intended for active collaboration.
+Please follow the steps in the [official Github documentation for Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) before cloning.
+>If this step is skipped, certain binaries will not download properly, which may be difficult to diagnose in some cases.

 ## Introduction
 The [CrossLinkU™-NX System-on-Module (SoM) HMI Demonstration Design](https://www.latticesemi.com/products/designsoftwareandip/intellectualproperty/demos/human-to-machine-interfacing-demonstration) is a demo solution for Human-Machine Interaction (HMI) applications.
 It enables AI-driven interaction capabilities such as person detection, face recognition, and face identification, delivering intuitive and intelligent user experiences at the edge.
 This design is optimized for low-power embedded vision systems, leveraging Lattice’s FPGA technology and AI pipeline for real-time inferencing.
 It integrates with Raspberry Pi CM5 for visualization and control through a web-based dashboard.